gianfaye/gianfaye-jekyll/bio.md

 #Bio

 Hi!
 My name is **Gian Faye**, a ( > 20 && < 25) y/o web geek from the Philippines.
-Although most people over the phone addresses me as a 'Sir', the hell I'm not.
-(I blame it on the dark tone of my voice.)
+Although most people over the phone [and the internet](/assets/images/not-a-sir.jpg)) addresses me as a 'Sir', the hell I'm not.
+(I blame it on the dark tone of my voice, though.)
 Now that you are cleared I'm not a 'Sir,' we can move on.

 ##Work